FREQUENTLY ASKED QUESTIONS:

 9. When can I see the results?

 With liquid liposuction, you will start to notice a change in your body contours after 7-14 days.
-This is when most of the swelling goes down, but it will take about 3-4 months before you will see dramatic changes.
+This is when most of the swelling goes down, but it will take about 3-4 months before you will see significant changes.

 10. When can I go back to exercising?